frequently asked questions

 We offer a variety of enrichment classes.
 See enrichment class opportunities

-All of our teachers and many of our assistants are credentialed teachers.
+All of our teachers and many of our assistants are credentialed teachers, or have the ECE units required by Licensing.
 We are very proud of our talented and dedicated staff and feel that they are one of the most important reasons the Children's Center is so special.
 Over half of the staff members have been with us 10 or more years.
 Several staff have been with us since we opened in 1998!

 Tuition fees are set by the year.
 Please view the tuition page for specific amounts and payment dates.